Antenna measurement

-Antenna measurement techniques refers to the testing of antennas to ensure that the antenna meets specifications or simply to characterize it.
-Typical parameters of antennas are gain, bandwidth, radiation pattern, beamwidth, polarization, and impedance.
+Antenna measurement techniques refer to the testing of antennas to ensure that they meet specifications or simply to characterize them.
+Typical antenna parameters include gain, bandwidth, radiation pattern, beamwidth, polarization, and impedance.
+These parameters are essential for effective communication.

 The antenna pattern is the response of the antenna to a plane wave incident from a given direction or the relative power density of the wave transmitted by the antenna in a given direction.
 For a reciprocal antenna, these two patterns are identical.
 A multitude of antenna pattern measurement techniques have been developed.
 The first technique developed was the far-field range, where the antenna under test (AUT) is placed in the far-field of a range antenna.
-Due to the size required to create a far-field range for large antennas, near-field techniques were developed, which allow the measurement of the field on a surface close to the antenna (typically 3 to 10 times its wavelength).
+Due to the size required to create a far-field range for large antennas, near-field techniques were developed, which allow the measurement of the field on a distance close to the antenna (typically 3 to 10 times its wavelength).
 This measurement is then predicted to be the same at infinity.
 A third common method is the compact range, which uses a reflector to create a field near the AUT that looks approximately like a plane-wave.